Sanjanaj8/airbnb-data-analysis/README.md

 The project creates a variety of charts and visualizations to explore the data, including bar charts, pie charts, box plots, scatterplots, and heatmaps.
 A wordcloud of the most popular host names is also created.

 ## Some of the insights gained from the analysis include:

-- The most popular neighborhoods for Airbnb rentals are Manhattan, Brooklyn, and Queens.
+- The most popular neighborhood for Airbnb rentals is Manhattan.
-- The average price of an Airbnb rental in Manhattan is $275 per night.
+- The average price of an Airbnb rental in Staten Island is approximately $309.
-- The number of reviews that an Airbnb listing receives is affected by the price, location, and amenities offered.
-- Airbnb hosts who have multiple listings tend to have higher review scores.
-- The Airbnb market in New York City is growing rapidly, and the demand for rentals is expected to continue to increase in the future.
+-  Airbnb listings and their prices drastically increased in the year 2022.
+-
+## Contact
+If you have any questions about this project, please contact me at [your email address].